catchpoint/terraform-provider-catchpoint/docs/resources/puppeteer_test.md

 Optional:

 - `alert_webhook_ids` (List of Number) Optional.
 Alert webhook ids for the webhook endpoints to associate with this alert setting.
+- `contact_groups` (List of String) List of contact groups to receive alert notifications.
 - `recipient_email_ids` (List of String) Optional.
 List of emails to alert